Salah-Zkara/Election-Py/README.md

 or check [Tkinter Forum](https://tkdocs.com/tutorial/install.html) for other distribution or Windows or MAC
 ### Install other modules
-to run the program you have to install the required modules so open the terminal in the root folder of the program and run this command
+to run the program you have to install the required modules so open the terminal/cmd in the root folder of the program and run this command

 `$ pip install -r requirements.txt`